-Below, we've laid out some of the value that customer analytics have the potential to provide.
+Below, we've laid out some of the values that customer analytics have the potential to provide.

 Knowing your customer segments like the back of your hand is great.
 Once you have all of that information, what do you do with it?
 Often, the details pulled from those segments are only enough to provide a blurred image of what steps marketers should be taking next.

-Instead of taking educated guesses based on theories, customer analytics can tell you exactly where your customers are spending time online, when they're active, and indicate how you can best approach them to get the results you're looking for.
+Instead of making educated guesses based on theories, customer analytics can tell you exactly where your customers are spending time online, when they're active, what social media platforms they use, and indicate how you can best approach them to get the results you're looking for.

 Nobody wants to lose a customer; not only is it disheartening, but it's expensive.